Key Takeaways

 Post-Operative Recovery

-Recovery after narrowing a wide or broad nose is fairly comfortable for the patient.
-After the operation, a nasal cast will be applied to ensure proper healing.
+Recovery after narrowing a wide or broad nose is generally considered comfortable for the patient.
+After the operation, a nasal cast may be applied to ensure proper healing.
 The cast is typically removed after 5 days.
-Some postoperative suggestion for the patients are:
+Some postoperative suggestions for the patients are:

-• As a rule, the cast (splint) is removed after 5 days.
+- As a rule, the cast (splint) is generally removed after 5 days.
 All stitches are dissolvable and do not need removal.

 Risks and Complications of Narrowing a Wide or Broad Nose